Bona Sforza: Domestic policy

-Believing that one of the most important things needed for strengthening royal authority was appropriate revenue, Queen Bona sought to assemble as much dynastic wealth as possible, which would give her husband's financial independence to defend the kingdom from external threats without the Parliament's slow support.
+Believing that one of the most important things needed for strengthening royal authority was appropriate revenue, Bona sought to assemble as much dynastic wealth as possible, which would give her husband's financial independence to defend the kingdom from external threats without the Parliament's slow support.
 The royal family gained numerous estates in Lithuania and finally took over the Grand Duchy by 1536–1546.
 She helped to reform agriculture taxation, including uniform duties on the peasants and area measurements.
-These actions generated huge profits.
+Those actions generated huge profits.

-Wanting to ensure the continuity of the Jagiellonian dynasty on the Polish throne, the royal couple decided to make the nobles and magnates to recognise their only son, the minor Sigismund Augustus, as heir to the throne.
+Wanting to ensure the continuity of the Jagiellonian dynasty on the Polish throne, the royal couple decided to make the nobles and magnates to recognise their only surviving son, the minor Sigismund Augustus, as heir to the throne.
 First, the Lithuanian nobles gave him the ducal throne (ca. 1527–1528).
-Then, in 1529 he was crowned Sigismund II Augustus.
-This led to huge opposition from Polish lords, which led to the adoption of the bill that the next coronation would take place after the death of Sigismund Augustus, and that it would do so with the consent of all the noble brothers.
+In 1529, he was declared king, and crowned Sigismund II Augustus in February 1530.
+This led to huge opposition from Polish lords, which led to the adoption of the bill that the next coronation would take place after the death of Sigismund Augustus and only with the consent of all the noble brothers.

-In 1539, Bona reluctantly presided over the burning of 80-year-old Katarzyna Weiglowa for heresy, but this event ushered in an era of tolerance.
-The Queen's confessor, Francesco Lismanino, assisted in the establishment of a Calvinist Academy in Pińczów.
+In 1539, Bona reluctantly presided over the burning of the 80-year-old Katarzyna Weiglowa for heresy, but that event ushered in an era of tolerance.
+The Queen's confessor, Francesco Lismanini, assisted in the establishment of a Calvinist Academy in Pińczów.

 Foreign policy

-Bona was instrumental in establishing alliances for Poland, although she was rumoured to be a notorious conspirator because of her gender and Italian heritage.
-In addition of her good relationships with the Vatican, she sought to maintain good relations with the Ottoman Empire and had contacts with Hurrem Sultan, chief consort of Suleiman the Magnificent.
-It is believed that due to the good relationship between the Queens that Poland was saved from the attack of the Ottoman Army during the Italian wars.
+Bona was instrumental in establishing alliances for Poland, but she was rumored to be a notorious conspirator because of her gender and Italian heritage.
+In addition to her good relationships with the Vatican, she sought to maintain good relations with the Ottoman Empire and had contacts with Hürrem Sultan, chief consort of Suleiman the Magnificent.
+It is believed that the good relationship between the Queens saved Poland from being attacked by the Ottoman Army during the Italian Wars.

-Worried about the growing ties between the Habsburgs and Russia by 1524, Sigismund signed a Franco-Polish alliance with King Francis I of France to avoid a possible war on two fronts.
-Bona was instrumental in establishing an alliance between Poland and France, with the objective of recovering Milan.
-The negotiations came to an end and the alliance was disbanded when Francis' troops were defeated by Charles V at the Battle of Pavia in 1525.
+Worried about the growing ties between the Habsburgs and Russia by 1524, Sigismund signed a Franco-Polish alliance with King Francis I of France to avoid a possible two-front war.
+Bona was instrumental in establishing an alliance between Poland and France with the objective of recovering Milan.
+The negotiations came to an end, and the alliance was disbanded after Francis' troops were defeated by Charles V at the Battle of Pavia in 1525.

 Despite their blood relation, Bona sometimes was a fierce opponent of the Habsburgs.
-She advocated attaching Silesia to the Polish Crown in return for her hereditary principalities of Bari and Rossano, but Sigismund the Old didn't fully support this idea.
+She advocated attaching Silesia to the Polish crown in return for her hereditary principalities of Bari and Rossano, but Sigismund the Old did not fully support this idea.
 Wanting to secure her eldest daughter in the Kingdom of Hungary, Bona successfully supported her son-in-law John Zápolya as successor against Ferdinand of Habsburg after Louis II of Hungary was killed at Mohács in 1526.